atsmacode/poker-game/README.md

 # Todo:
 - Sometimes no player qualifies for action-on, requires recreating specific hand(s) unit tests perhaps
 - Errors during showdown - probably due to that fact it's not yet fully implemented
-- Set a global root path so I don't have to add conditionals everywhere for testing/prod
 - look into serialization between PHP/JS - use arrays instead?
 - Review how theplayer after Dealer is retrieved, I suspect it is a bit off
 - Convert GamePlay class into a middleware pipeline